 Aging in Place

-The National Institute of Health (NIH) has created the National Institute for Aging who’s mission “seeks to understand the nature of aging and the aging process, and diseases and conditions associated with growing older, in order to extend the healthy, active years of life.”
+The National institute of Health (NIH) has created the National Institute for Aging who’s mission “seeks to understand the nature of aging and the aging process, and diseases and conditions associated with growing older, in order to extend the healthy, active years of life.”
 The American Society for Interior Designers (ASID) is working to educate interior designers and industrial engineers to better accommodate the needs of an aging population.
-Advocating what they call “Design for Active Aging,” The National Association of Home Builders’s (NAHB) Seniors Housing Council in collaboration with AARP, has introduced a program for certification for Aging in Place Specialists to work with architects, builders and interior designers to look at how homes may be properly modified to allow aging in place.
+Advocating what they call “Design for Active Aging,” The National Association of Home Builders’ (NAHB) Seniors Housing Council in collaboration with AARP, has introduced a program for certification for Aging in Place Specialists to work with architects, builders and interior designers to look at how homes may be properly modified to allow aging in place.
 Of course this challenge extends outside the home as well - to public places such as restaurants, health care facilities, retail and the workplace.

 A New Field Opens Up

 In its “Design for Aging in Place Toolkit” the ASID not only advocates for elderly Americans who desire to live out their lives at home, they point out that this challenge offers a major opportunity for professionals in design.
-They provide insight into the psychology of an aging populations based on their particular generation, Baby Boomers, Post War Generation, WWI Generation, and the Depression Generation.
+They provide insight into the psychology of an aging population based on their particular generation, Baby Boomers, Post War Generation, WWI Generation, and the Depression Generation.
 And, they focus on the competencies, and the soft skills required to work with these groups to help improve their lives.